sagarphadkule/codingame-pacman/README.md

 # Codingame Pacman Spring Challenge 2020
 My code for the weeklong Codingame Spring 2020 Challenge: https://www.codingame.com/multiplayer/bot-programming/spring-challenge-2020
 Written in C++.
-Ranked in Gold League and #250 overall by final day.
+Ranked in Gold League.
+[The leagues were: Wood 2, Wood 1, Bronze, Silver, Gold, Legendary].

 # Game Description From Codingame:
 This game is based on Pac-man, with a unique rock-paper-scissors twist.